raspberrypi/documentation/configuration/wireless/access-point-bridged.md

 If you have access to the local network and the Internet from your wireless client, congratulations on your new access point!

+If you encounter difficulties, read the section below.

 ### Troubleshooting tips
-If you encounter difficulties, follow these steps and verify your configuration:
+Please follow these steps and verify your configuration:
 * *Step 1:* From a computer on the network, does `ping raspberrypi.local` work, and shows an IP address that belongs to the same network as the computer, for example `192.168.1.2`?
     * If ping fails or the address looks different, like `169.254.x.x`, verify [bridge setup](#bridging) (`systemd-networkd` and `dhcpcd`)
     * If ping succeeds, on to Step 2